 Tatev Monastery, Armenia

-Today the architectural complex is presented to us in all its greatness.
+Today, the architectural complex is presented to us in all its greatness.
 The center of the complex is occupied by St. Peter and Paul Church (Surb Pogos Petros), the main and largest structure of the monastery.

-The church is surrounded by the rooms of the prior, belfry, vaulted refectory with a kitchen, pantries, dwellings and premises built in the 7 th – 18 th centuries.
+The St. Peter and Paul Church is surrounded by the rooms of the prior, belfry, vaulted refectory with a kitchen, pantries, dwellings and premises built in the 7th-18th centuries.